fightling/jobber/README.md

 jobber -s start_time -e end_time -m message -t tags
 ```

-Of couse it makes sense to start a job and later finish it.
+Of course it makes sense to start a job and later finish it.
 So you can start a job with `-s` and finish it later with calling jobber again with `-e`.
 Also leaving a message often is easier when you know what you have done so you might provide a message when you finish the job - same with the tags.